They're not made from snow, nor ice, but igloos are making for a fun winter's night experience on Long Island.

 SETTING: Off on isolated Shelter Island, three heated igloos sit behind the hotel on a west-facing lawn that allows for sunsets that fall into sparkling Coecles Harbor.
 Each igloo is decorated with items like flowers, candles and twinkling lights.
 The venue’s regular seasonal menu (and a $58 five-course "Harvest Tasting" menu) can be enjoyed within the confines of each clear dome, which is disinfected after each use.

 WHAT IT COSTS: Available for two-hour rentals, no rental fees.

 WHERE: 25 E. Broadway, Port Jefferson

-SETTING: With a brilliant view of Port Jefferson Harbor, watch the ferries come in or people wandering Harborfront Park from the igloo on Danfords deck.
+SETTING: With a brilliant view of Port Jefferson Harbor, watch the ferries come in or people wandering Harborfront Park from the four iglooson the back deck.
 Reservations can be made for lunch or dinner up to two hours; two bottles of champagne are included.
 Blankets are not provided, but guests may bring their own; a special "igloo-inspired" food menu is available.
 Each is done up in with décor, have a "fireplace-styled heater" inside and a Bluetooth speaker that can be paired with your phone so you can choose the music.
 Under COVID restrictions, igloos will be cleaned and sanitized during 30-minute periods between reserved times.